MikeTaylor/palaeo-carnegie/co-authors/notes-on-lamanna-comments.md

 # Notes on Matt Lamanna's comments on Carnegie _Diplodocus_ manuscript

+I have stayed with the term "forefoot" throughout as it pluralizes more clearly than "manus" and is no less explicit.

 > Mike, up to you, but I might go with something a little more specific, since there are lots of Diplodocus specimens here at the Carnegie Museum, not just the mounted D. carnegii holotype and the other fossils that supplement it.
 Maybe something like, “The history and composition of the Diplodocus skeleton mounted at Carnegie Museum of Natural History” instead?

 Having considered this, I take your point, but I've concluded that the present, punchier, title is better: yes, that are other Diplodocus specimens held at the Carnegie Museum, but it's not like anyone is going to be in any doubt about which is THE Carnegie Diplodocus — a term that's already in widespread use.